 The matrix (M) was subject to the scaling transformation, as described in the above section.
 Note that all four groups were entered at the same time.
 This meant that the functional designation of the dimensions of the functional space was the same for all groups.
-The results of these analyses are seen in Figure 4 and 5.
+The results of these analyses are seen in Figures 4 and 5.
 Figure 4 (left) shows the anatomical regions rendered in subsequent figures.
-They included the left DLPFC and medial prefrontal cortex (red), The left superior temporal region (green) and the left posterior middle temporal cortex (blue).
-Table 2 gives the centres of these regions in stereotactic coordinates.
+They included the left DLPFC and medial prefrontal cortex (red), the left superior temporal region (green), and the left posterior middle temporal cortex (blue).
+Table 2 gives the centers of these regions in stereotactic coordinates.
 The two dimensions used in the scaling transformation were very similar to the intentional and attentional dimensions seen in the previous section.
-The first dimension (Figure 4 top right) pointed towards the verbal fluency (first and last conditions) and away from word shadowing (middle conditions).
-It was largely indifferent (orthogonal) to the semantic categorisation conditions.
+The first dimension (Fig. 4, top right) pointed toward the verbal fluency (first and last conditions) and away from word shadowing (middle conditions).
+It was largely indifferent (orthogonal) to the semantic categorization conditions.
 The second dimension showed monotonic time effects suggesting physiological adaptation due to putative attentional changes.

 The functional space for the normal subjects and the schizophrenic groups are shown in Figure 5.
-In the normal subjects (top left) this set of tasks elicited a prefronto-temporal axis.
-The axis is slightly oblique suggesting some of this functional connectivity is due to systematic time-dependent effects.
+In the normal subjects (top left), this set of tasks elicited a prefrontotemporal axis.
+The axis is slightly oblique, suggesting some of this functional connectivity is due to systematic time-dependent effects.
 The similarity between this configuration and that of similar regions in the previous section is evident.
 The equivalent spaces for the schizophrenic groups are markedly different from the normal space.
-Although the DLPFC
+Although the DLPFC (red) has retained its position, the temporal regions have moved across from the opposite side to occupy a domain that spans high positive correlations with the DLPFC to total independence.
+The migration of the superior temporal regions is remarkably consistent across the three schizophrenic groups and is predominantly in a right-left direction, suggesting this abnormality is due to intentional aspects of the tasks employed.
+Conversely, the posterior temporal regions are less consistent in their displacement.
+The horizontal (intentional) shift is similar in all three groups, but the vertical or attentional component is different for each of the three groups (the unimpaired group showed a pronounced movement of posterior temporal regions in the attentional dimension).
+This suggests that the functional connectivity elicited by intentional aspects of the word generation tasks result in an abnormal pattern of prefrontotemporal integration that is largely invariant over different schizophrenic subgroups.
+However, the (dys)functional connectivity elicited by attentional components is specific to the group in question.

-(red) has retained its position the temporal regions have moved across from the opposite side to occupy a domain which spans high positive correlations with the DLPFC to total independence.
-The migration of the superior temporal regions is remarkably consistent across the three schizophrenic groups and is predominantly in a right-left direction suggesting this abnormality is due to intentional aspects of the tasks employed.
-Conversely the posterior temporal regions are less consistent in their displacement.
-The horizontal (intentional) shift is similar in all three groups but the vertical or attentional component is different for each of the three groups (the unimpaired group showed a pronounced movement of posterior temporal regions in the attentional dimension).
-This suggests that the functional connectivity elicited by intentional aspects of the word generation tasks result in an abnormal pattern of prefronto-temporal integration that is largely invariant over different schizophrenic subgroups.
-However the [dys]functional connectivity elicited by attentional components is specific to the group in question.
+Notice that in the poor group the distance between the

-Notice that in the poor group the distance between the left DLPFC (red) and the superior temporal regions (green) suggests an absence of functional connectivity (positive or negative).
+left DLPFC (red) and the superior temporal regions (green) suggests an absence of functional connectivity (positive or negative).
 This represents a true left prefronto-superior temporal disintegration.

-This is not the place to embark on a detailed analysis of these results in terms of the neuropyschology of schizophrenia, however it is worth pointing out that the observed reversal and/or loss of prefronto-temporal integration is particularly relevant given the signs and experiental symptoms of schizophrenia (see Frith 1993 and Friston et al 1994 for a fuller discussion).
+This is not the place to embark on a detailed analysis of these results in terms of the neuropsychology of schizophrenia; however, it is worth pointing out that the observed reversal and/or loss of prefrontotemporal integration is particularly relevant given the signs and experiential symptoms of schizophrenia (for a fuller discussion, see Frith, 1993; Friston et al., 1996).